j4ym0/pia-qbittorrent-docker/README.md

 Default username: admin
 Default Password: (A temporary password is provided in the docker logs `docker logs pia`)

+You should change the default password as it will change every time the container is restarted.
+To change the default password first login to your UI by going to [http://127.0.0.1:8888](http://127.0.0.1:8888) Once logged in click 'Tools' at the top and then 'Options@.
+Now in the Options panel click the 'Web UI' tab and under 'Authentication' you can change the username and password.
+Then scroll to the bottom and save.

 ## Hooks

 If you need to extend what is happening with the container, you can create a shell script hook in `/config` (looking from perspective of container so whichever place you mapped to it) called `post-vpn-connect.sh`.
 The code will run just after OpenVPN connects but before qBitTorrent starts.
 A good place to update tracker security with your new IP etc.